lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 ## Algorithms

-In this section I will provide the pseudocode for the complete factorization size estimation procedure that implements the _COST_ function described above.
+In this section the pseudocode for the complete factorization size estimation procedure is provided that implements the _COST_ function described above.

 ### Estimate Factorization Size